Ann Seidman: Background

 Ann Willcox Seidman was raised in New York city - her parents were engineer Henry Willcox and the feminist artist Anita Parkhurst Willcox.
 Both were later victims of McCarthy era censorship.
 She held a BA (Smith College, 1947), MS in Economics (Columbia University, 1953), and a PhD in Economics (University of Wisconsin, 1968) that was supervised by Kenneth H. Parsons (Ghana’s Development Experience 1951-1966).

-Between 1958 and 1962 she was lecturer in Economics at Bridgeport University.
+Between 1958 and 1962, she was lecturer in Economics at Bridgeport University.
 She began lecturing in the Department of Economics at the University of Ghana in 1962 with her husband, legal scholar Robert B. Seidman, who had tired of legal practice in the US.
 She was an advisor to Ghana's first president, President Kwame Nkrumah on an economic theory and strategy, attending the second Pan-Africanist Conference in Cairo in 1964 and the third in Accra in 1965.
 She traveled widely in West Africa, across the former British and French colonies.
 After the 1966 coup against Nkrumah, she and her family were deported, and worked in Lagos, Nigeria.

-After completing her PhD and moving around Africa with her husband, she was variously lecturer in Economics at the University of Dar Es Salaam in Tanzania (1968–1970), was head of the Department of Economics at the University of Lusaka in Zambia (1972–1974), and was later Head of Department at the University of Zimbabwe (1980-1983).
-In 1995 she was Distinguished Visiting Professor at the University of the Witswatersrand in South Africa.
+After completing her PhD and moving around Africa with her husband, she was variously lecturer in Economics at the University of Dar es Salaam in Tanzania (1968–1970), was head of the Department of Economics at the University of Lusaka in Zambia (1972–1974), and was later Head of Department at the University of Zimbabwe (1980-1983).
+In 1995 she was Distinguished Visiting Professor at the University of the Witwatersrand in South Africa.

 In the 1970s, she successfully sued Brown University for discrimination after it reversed a decision to offer her a named Chair and Professorship.
 She refused to work there and never secured a permanent post in the US.
 Based from Boston, she taught classes for many years at Clark University and was affiliated to Boston University as Adjunct Professor.
 She was a Fulbright Professor at Peking University in Beijing, 1988–1989.